 - Pass rates trend

 Some may be known to you and some are not so popular.
-Also, as we move away from the school level exams, the number of applications obviously drop and so does the popularity.
-The only exception being the UPSC exams which is both popular and challenging!
+Also, as we move away from the school level exams, the number of applications obviously drops and so does the popularity.
+The only exception is the UPSC exams which are both popular and challenging!

 Discover More by accessing the Free Career Dashboard